openmobilityfoundation/mobility-data-specification/agency/README.md

 [Top][toc]

 ### Authorization

-When making requests, the Agency API expects `provider_id` to be part of the claims in a [JWT](https://jwt.io/) `access_token` in the `Authorization` header, in the form `Authorization: Bearer <access_token>`.
-The token issuance, expiration and revocation policies are at the discretion of the Agency.
+MDS Agency endpoint producers **SHALL** provide authorization for API endpoints via a bearer token based auth system.
+When making requests, the endpoints expect `provider_id` to be part of the claims in a [JSON Web Token](https://jwt.io/) (JWT) `access_token` in the `Authorization` header, in the form `Authorization: Bearer <access_token>`.
+The token issuance, expiration and revocation policies are at the discretion of the agency.
 [JSON Web Token](/general-information.md#json-web-tokens) is the recommended format.

 General authorization details are specified in the [Authorization section](/general-information.md#authorization) in MDS General Information.